The-Evil-Dice/Roll6-Bot/README.md

 * Chat Overlay with CSS

 # License
 Unfortunately due to the bot currently using PircbotX to connect with IRC, the project has to be licensed under GNU GPL v3.
-This is a pretty restrictive license as far as open source goes, they themselves were forced into using the license so they cannot be faulted.
-I only intend to use PircbotX for a limited time, until I make my own IRC connection API.
+This is a pretty restrictive license as far as open source goes, however they themselves were forced into using the license so they cannot be faulted.
+But, I only intend to use PircbotX for a limited time, until I make my own IRC connection API, then the restrictive licensing can be lifted.